Lung Cancer Tumor

 — Preventative Diagnostic Center of Los Angeles

-Treating Lung Cancer Tumors
+Treating a Lung Cancer Tumor

 • Palliative care focuses on easing the patient’s symptoms.
-Many of the other treatments listed above can be scaled back to become palliative treatments.
+Many treatments listed above can be scaled back to become palliative treatments.
+Palliative care allows doctors to shrink a lung cancer tumor as well.
 Palliative care options often allow doctors to shrink lung cancer tumors as well.

 • Clinical trials test out new treatments and study ways to make existing treatments more effective.
 Patients can see if there are clinical trials they can join at their cancer center by speaking to their doctor.